PFKamberi/SwiftStudy/README.md

   *  Save time and boost comprehension by focusing on exactly what they need to know.

-Under the hood, Study Swift leverages cutting-edge tools:
+Under the hood, SwiftStudy leverages cutting-edge tools:

    * OpenAI Whisper for automatic speech recognition of videos.